grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # to disable it.
 # CLI flag: -query-frontend.split-instant-queries-by-interval
 [split_instant_queries_by_interval: <duration> | default = 0s]

+# (advanced) Maximum lookback beyond which queries are not sent to ingester.
+0
+# means all queries are sent to ingester.
+# CLI flag: -querier.query-ingesters-within
+[query_ingesters_within: <duration> | default = 13h]

 # Limit the total query time range (end - start time).
 This limit is enforced in
 # the query-frontend on the received query.